forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

   docker compose up

-- **N.B**: if you need to run using sudo, don't forget to add the '-E' option to pass environment variables
+- **N.B**: if you need to run using :code:`sudo`, don't forget to add the :code:`-E` option to pass environment variables

 .. code-block:: bash

   sudo -E docker compose up

-- After finalizing the tests and if everything works correctly, you may want to use '-d/--detach' option to run quackamollie in background
+- After finalizing the tests and if everything works correctly, you may want to use :code:`-d/--detach` option to run quackamollie in background

 .. code-block:: bash